Dragan Vesović: Early life and career

 Vesović was born in Čačak, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He was raised in Kraljevo, where he still resides.
 Vesović is a graduate of the University of Belgrade Faculty of Dentistry, taught at the Kraljevo medical school for sixteen years, and has been a dentist in private practice since 2002.

 Politician

 Municipal politics

-Vesović joined Dveri upon the its formation as a political party in 2011.
+Vesović joined Dveri upon its formation as a political party in 2011.
 He appeared in the lead position on the party's list for the Kraljevo city assembly in the 2012 Serbian local elections and was elected when the list won seven mandates.
 He appeared in the same position in the 2016 local elections and was elected to a second term when it won six mandates.
 Dveri did not participate in the 2020 elections, and his term came to an end that year.